-Plan membership: At June 30, 2021 and 2020, Plan membership consisted of the following:
+Plan membership: For the June 30, 2021 actuarial valuation, Plan membership consisted of the following:

-Number of Pa rticipants
+Number of Pa ırticipants

-2021 2020
+2022 2021

-Inactive Employees/Dependents Receiving Benefits 667 675
+Inactive Employees/Dependents Receiving Benefits 667 667

-Active Employees 1,021 1,015
+Active Employees 1,021 1,021

-1,688 1,690
+1,688 1,688

 Academic Employees: Employees of the San Mateo County Community College District, upon meeting the years of District service requirement and the "Magic 75" which is employee's Age plus Years of District service, will qualify for retiree benefits as indicated in their Collective Bargaining agreement.
 Retiree Benefits package may differ depending on hire date.
 The years of District service required are 10 years if hired prior to September 8, 1993 and 20 years if hired on or after September 8, 1993.